GabrielBrionesL/gabrielbriones/README.md

 # Howdy, I'm Gabriel Briones Loria! 👋

 ## 🤠 About Me
-I'm passionate buisness analytics and big data with a keen interest in data engineering and data science.
-I love Star Wars, history, and, philosophy.
-Texan based in Madrid, Spain.
+📊 I'm passionate buisness analytics and big data with a keen interest in data engineering and data science.
+🚀 I love Star Wars, history, and philosophy.
+🏠 Texan based in Madrid, Spain.

 ## 🔬 Projects
 ### Project 1: Analyzing the effects of socio-economic factors on pregnancy outcomes